centreon/centreon-documentation/cloud/getting-started/monitoring.md

 1. Create the resource.
 2. Link the resource to the poller you want it monitored by.
 3. Link the resource to the correct template provided by a [Plugin Pack](../monitoring/pluginpacks).
 4. [Export the configuration](../monitoring/monitoring-servers/deploying-a-configuration.md).
-The resource appears in the [Resources status](../alerts-notifications/resources-status) page, where you can track any changes in status.
+The resource appears in the **Monitoring > Resources status** page, where you can track any changes in status.

 Here are a few tutorials to help you getting started with your monitoring: